sijuswamy/sijuswamy/README.md

 >**Academic Area**

-* First Rank in B.Sc~(Mathematics) from Mahatma Gandhi University
+* First Rank in B.Sc (Mathematics) from Mahatma Gandhi University
 * Best Project Proposal Award from RACCS , St. Thomas College, Palai
 * Scholorship for Post Graduation in Mathematics from National Board for Higher Mathematics
 * Fourth Rank in M.Sc(Mathematics) from Mahatma Gandhi University
 * IUCEE certified teaching faculty through International Engineering Educators Certification Program
-* Selected as a Resourse person for AI\& ML programme offered by Gov.~of Kerala with the technical support of IIT, Madras.
+* Selected as a Resource person for AI\& ML programme offered by Gov.of Kerala with the technical support of IIT, Madras.
+* Selected as an Institutional Mentor for Intel-Unnati programme

 >**FDPs/STTPs as Resource Person**

-* `Research Data Analysis Using R`, Two Days Workshop Organized by Research and PG Department of Commerse, K.G.
+* `Research Data Analysis Using R`, Two Days Workshop Organized by Research and PG Department of Commerce, K.G.
 College Pampady.
 Sponsored by M.G.
 University, Kottayam from 31 November, 2018 to 1 st December, 2018.

 * `Review on Random Process & Markov Models`, Two Days Workshop Organized by Department of ECE, MBC College of Engineering, Idukki, Kerala from 3 rd December, 2018 to 4 th December, 2019.
 * `Research Methodology & Data Analysis through SPSS`, One Day Workshop Organized by Saintgits College of Applied Sciences on 6 th December, 2018.
 * `Mathematical Modelling & Optimization of systems`, FSDT Organized by Gov.Engg.
 College, Kannur from 17 th January, 2019 to 18 th January, 2019.
 * `Scientific Computing for Mathematics Graduates`, One Day Workshop Organized by Department of Mathematics, Al-Ameen College, Edathala, Kochi, Kerala on 19 th